 Predictably, the bright light consistently resulted in the suppression of melatonin.
 It did not necessarily result in an equal disruption of their waking-sleep cycles.
 They concluded that simply randomly exposing subjects to bright lights would only suppress melatonin during those exposure times – meaning that bright light affects your sleep.

 Good Sleep for You

 If we are to glean some very useful information from this study, the natural conclusion is that if you spend your evening hours exposing your brain to the very bright lights of your tablet or Smartphone, you may expect to experience some difficulty getting to sleep or staying asleep.
 If you simply cannot be without your technology – at the very least turn on night mode, which reduces the bright light to a more yellow, and turn down the brightness level.
 I found that in a dark room, brightness even at the lowest setting possible is enough.

-Far better would be for you to watch a TV that is several feet away from in a room that also has room lights on, which effectively equalize the light atmosphere.
+Far better would be for you to watch a TV that is several feet away from in a room that also has room lights on, which effectively equalizes the light atmosphere.
 Or, if you enjoy books, your best choice for a good night’s sleep is to read a book that is NOT on a Kindle or any e-reader.
 The good old-fashioned printed book is a friend to producing melatonin as it gets later in the evening.
 Many people I know take a good book to bed.
 It serves to relax them and allow their bodies to slow down, produce melatonin and enjoy a good night’s sleep.